-In what appears to be the first serious incident of its kind, a drone has apparently collided with a passenger-carrying jet, causing damage but no injuries.
-The incident occurred Thursday in Mozambique, when a Boeing 737-700 aircraft was coming in to land at Mozambique Airport.
+In what appears to be the first serious incident of its kind, a Mozambique drone apparently collides with a passenger jet, causing damage but no injuries.
+The incident occurred Thursday in Mozambique when a Boeing 737-700 aircraft was coming in to land at Mozambique Airport.

 As the aircraft descended, an object collided almost directly with the nose of the aircraft.
 The force of the collision buckled part of the cone.